 7. Overview of CityGML

-CityGML is an open conceptual model for the storage and exchange of virtual 3D city and landscape models.
+This standard defines a open CityGML conceptual model for the storage and exchange of virtual 3D city and landscape models.
 This document defines the conceptual schema for the most relevant entities of the urban space like buildings, roads, railways, tunnels, bridges, city furniture, water bodies, vegetation, and the terrain.
 The conceptual schema specifies how and into which parts and pieces physical objects of the real world should be decomposed and classified.
 All objects can be represented with respect to their semantics, 3D geometry, 3D topology, appearances, and their changes over time.
 Different spatial representations can be provided for each object (outdoor and indoor) in four predefined Levels of Detail (LOD 0-3).
-The CityGML 3.0 Conceptual Model (Chapter 8) is formally specified using UML class diagrams, complemented by a data dictionary (Chapter 9) providing the definitions and explanations of the object classes and attributes.
-It is the basis for multiple encoding standards, which map the concepts (or subsets thereof) onto exchange formats or database structures for data exchange and storage.
+The CityGML 3.0 Conceptual Model (CM) (Chapter 8) is formally specified using UML class diagrams, complemented by a data dictionary (Chapter 9) providing the definitions and explanations of the object classes and attributes.
+This CM is the basis for multiple encoding standards, which map the concepts (or subsets thereof) onto exchange formats or database structures for data exchange and storage.

-While CityGML can be used for 3D visualization purposes, its special merits lie in applications that go beyond visualization like decision support, urban and landscape planning, urban facility management, Smart Cities, navigation (both indoor and outdoor), Building Information Modelling (especially for as-built documentation), integration of city and BIM models, assisted and autonomous driving, and simulations in general (cf. Kolbe 2009).
+While the CityGML CM can be used for 3D visualization purposes, its special merits lie in applications that go beyond visualization such as decision support, urban and landscape planning, urban facility management, Smart Cities, navigation (both indoor and outdoor), Building Information Modelling (especially for as-built documentation), integration of city and BIM models, assisted and autonomous driving, and simulations in general (cf. Kolbe 2009).
 A comprehensive overview on the many different applications of virtual 3D city models is given in [Biljecki et al. 2015].
 Many of the applications already use and some even require using CityGML.

-In CityGML all 3D city objects can easily be enriched with thematic data.
-For example, street objects can be enriched with information about traffic density, speed limit, number of lanes etc., or buildings can be enriched by information on the heating and electrical energy demand, numbers of households and inhabitants, the appraised building value etc. Even building parts like individual roof or wall surfaces can be enriched with information e.g. about solar irradiation and thermal insulation parameters.
-For many application domains specific extensions of the CityGML conceptual model have already been created (cf. Biljecki et al. 2018).
+In the CityGML CM, all 3D city objects can easily be enriched with thematic data.
+For example, street objects can be enriched with information about traffic density, speed limit, number of lanes etc., or buildings can be enriched by information on the heating and electrical energy demand, numbers of households and inhabitants, the appraised building value etc. Even building parts such as individual roof or wall surfaces can be enriched with information e.g. about solar irradiation and thermal insulation parameters.
+For many application domains specific extensions of the CityGML CM have already been created (cf. Biljecki et al. 2018).

 7.1.
 Modularisation

-The CityGML conceptual model provides models for the most important types of objects within virtual 3D city and landscape models.
+The CityGML CM provides models for the most important types of objects within virtual 3D city and landscape models.
 These feature types have been identified to be either required or important in many different application areas.
-However, implementations are not required to support the overall CityGML conceptual model in order to be conformant to the standard, but may employ a subset of constructs according to their specific information needs.
-For this purpose, modularisation is applied to the CityGML conceptual model.
+However, implementations are not required to support the complete CityGML CM model in order to be conformant to the standard.
+Implementations may employ a subset of constructs according to their specific information needs.
+For this purpose, modularization is applied to the CityGML CM.

 Figure 3.
 CityGML 3.0 module overview.
 The vertical boxes show the different thematic modules.
 Horizontal modules specify concepts that are applicable to all thematic modules.